akcanuv/supersed/README.md

 - File Patterns: Use glob patterns to specify target files.
 For recursive searches, use patterns like **/*.txt.
 - Safety: Always ensure you have backups of important files.
 Use the save command to create a new backup point after satisfactory changes.
-- Compatibility: The script adjusts sed commands based on your operating system to ensure compatibility.

 ## License